jancarloviray/blog/_posts/2017-02-03-go-and-mysql-postgres.md

 ### Import Driver

 Import `database/sql` and a driver for the database.
-Don't use drivers directly - only refer to types defined in package if possible to avoid dependency.
-This is so you can easily change the driver or database later.
+Don't use drivers directly - only refer to types defined in package if possible.
+This is to avoid dependency so you can easily change the driver or database later.

-Underscore in the import `_` means we are just running the `Init` function of the package.
-No exported names are visible.
+The underscore in the import `_` means we are just running the `Init` function of the package.
+No exported package names are visible.
 Internally, the driver registers itself as being available to the `database/sql` package.

 ```go
 import (